top of page

 Reading and conducting the interviews was deeply moving.
 I believe the spirit and goal of this project have given courage even to those who were hesitant.
 I won’t deny it—there were moments when my eyes filled with tears hearing certain events.
 But it’s important to emphasize that I approached these moments with the utmost respect and trust.
 The initial drafts came only to me, and after my preliminary edits, they went to Renáta Roszik, to whom I am endlessly grateful for her professional and friendly support, encouragement, and help in finalizing the interviews.

-In the next post, I’ll introduce who this book is for, the stories you’ll encounter, and how it can become a source of inspiration for every reader.
+In the next post, I’ll share who this book was written for, the kinds of stories you’ll discover within its pages, and how it might become a source of inspiration on your own journey.

 bottom of page